 Related: Best Supplements To Kill Candida and Everything Else You Ever Wanted To Know About Fungal Infections

 How To Eliminate / Detox Endocrine Disrupters From the Body and Balance the Hormones

-Again, diet is the foundation to all health and is certainly the foundation to eliminating any unwanted chemicals from the body.
+Again, diet is the foundation for all health and is certainly the foundation for eliminating any unwanted chemicals from the body.

 The right foods and great nutrition will continually aid the body in eliminating foreign materials, whether they are parasites, viruses, bacteria, yeast, heavy metals, or chemicals.

 Green Lifestyle Market has a host of supplements that help balance the hormones depending on the health issues at hand.
 Most everyone can use a Candida Detox, and either Shillington’s Male Energy Formula or Shillington’s Female Formula.

 - Shillington’s Female Balance Formula

 - Hormones – Green Lifestyle Market

 - Endocrine Glands and Types of Hormones – Home Health Network